quickemu-project/quickemu/docs/quickemu.1.md

 # EXAMPLES

-**quickemu --vm ubuntu-mate-22.04.conf**
+**quickemu –vm ubuntu-mate-22.04.conf**
 :   Launches the VM specified in the file *ubuntu-mate-22.04.conf*

 # Introduction

-**Quickemu** is a wrapper for the excellent [QEMU](https://www.qemu.org/) that automatically *"does the right thing"* when creating virtual machines.
+**Quickemu** is a wrapper for the excellent [QEMU](https://www.qemu.org/) that automatically *“does the right thing”* when creating virtual machines.
 No requirement for exhaustive configuration options.
 You decide what operating system you want to run and Quickemu takes care of the rest 🤖

 - `quickget` **automatically downloads the upstream OS** and creates the configuration 📀
 - `quickemu` enumerates your hardware and launches the virtual machine with the **optimum configuration best suited to your computer** ⚡️

 The original objective of the project was to [enable quick testing of Linux